carpentries-lab/metagenomics-shell/_episodes/03-working-with-files.md

 contents of directories, but how do we look at the contents of files?

-One way to examine a file is to print out all of the contents using the program `cat`.
+One way to examine a file is to print out all of the contents using the program `cat`, that will print in the screen all the content of a file.
 ~~~
-$ cat filename
+$ cat JC1A_R2.fastq
 ~~~

-`cat` is a terrific program, but when the file is really big (as the files we have), it can be annoying to use.
+`cat` is a terrific program, but, as you just saw, when the file is really big (as the files we have), it can be annoying to use.
+You can always use Ctrl+C to stop the command.

 The program, `less`, is useful for this case. `less` opens the file as read only, and lets you navigate through it.
 The navigation commands are identical to the `man` program.